HomespaceMetaverse/Hack-a-TONx/README.md

 The Server is a backend that implements the logic for TON blockchain and wallet interactions with TonConnect authentication.
 It enables developers to interact with TON blockchains in a hassle-free manner and focuses on their business logic instead of complex blockchain connections.

 The Epine SDK is constantly evolving, and we are always working on adding new functionalities to it.
 With this SDK, we aim to make TON blockchain-enabled application development simpler, faster, and more efficient.

+## What was built during the hackathon?
+During the hackathon, we extended our existing SDK solution to support the TON blockchain.
+We added Ton Connect authentication method, which enables developers to authenticate users using Ton Connect wallets.
+We also added support for retrieving balances of TON wallets, which provides developers with an easy way to retrieve and display wallet balances in their applications.
+With these new features, our SDK solution is now even more powerful and versatile, allowing developers to build TON blockchain-enabled applications with ease.